House to vote on McCarthy-Biden compromise debt deal, a key test for speaker

 McCarthy and his allies say the bill is the best possible deal conservatives could get in divided government.

-What happened behind closed doors seems to have moved the needle on possible ousting of McCarthy as speaker
+What happened behind closed doors seems to have tamped down a possible ousting of McCarthy as speaker

 McCarthy and members of his negotiating team defended the deal to members of the conference during a closed-door meeting Tuesday night.